-In 2017 the Authority went live with its new third -party billing remitter, Payment Services Network (PSN).
+We continue to utilize Payment Services Network (PSN) as our third-party billing remitter.
 There are a number of different options available to you; however, there are convenience fees associated with this service that are in addition to the Authority charges.
 You can access your payment options through our web-site @ www.plumboroughma.com.
 The Authority also offers an ACH (Automatic debits) option for your convenience.
-By selecting this option you would never have to write out another check again and your bill will never be late.
-You would receive a statement at the beginning of each month.
+By selecting this option, you would never have to write a check again and your bill would never be late.
+You would continue to receive a statement at the beginning of each month.
 It will have printed in red DO NOT PAY.
-On the due date (third Tuesday of each month), the funds will be automatically withdrawn from your account.
+On the due date (third Tuesday), the funds will be automatically withdrawn from your account.
 There are no additional charges related to this option.

-You have our promise that we will continue to strive to protect your sensitive information.
-You also have our commitment that we will continue to explore cost saving measures to improve our services to you, our valued customers, while protecting you, your family members and the environment.
-It is always our intent to continue to provide you with a safe, reliable product and services at the lowest possible price.
+You have our commitment that we will continue to explore cost saving measures to improve our services to you, our valued customers, while protecting you, your family members, the environment and your sensitive information.
+It is always our intent to continue to provide you with a safe, reliable product and service at the lowest possible price.